Tamok/PacE_web_audit/README.md

 # PacE Web Audit

-PacE AID (Artificial Intelligence Dean) is a tool for crawling and auditing the UCSB Professional and Continuing Education websites.
-It indexes pages from the three PaCE domains and evaluates them for branding and compliance issues using reliable, well-tested libraries.
-The goal is a modular, transparent system suitable for internal use.
+PacE AID (Artificial Intelligence Dean) crawls the three PaCE domains and indexes every page.
+It validates layout, brand voice and accessibility using safe, modern libraries.
+The project is modular, thoroughly tested and intended for internal use only.

 ## Features
 - **Crawling targets**
   - https://www.professional.ucsb.edu/ (Website)
   - https://enroll.professional.ucsb.edu/ (Course Pages)
   - https://help.professional.ucsb.edu/ (Help Desk)
+- Parse and index the Website, Course Pages and Help Desk domains.
-- Validate layout consistency, branding, language, and ADA compliance.
+- Validate layout consistency, brand voice and ADA compliance.
+- Ensure approved brand colors and logos are used.
+Inline SVG logos with data URIs are accepted.
-- Check that pages include a single top-level heading, a meta description tag, and approved logos.
+- Check that each page includes one H1 heading and a meta description tag.
-- Optional OpenAI integration for AI-assisted checks.
+- Optional OpenAI integration for AI-assisted checks such as summarization.
-- Output a live HTML dashboard summarizing audit results.
+- Output JSON data and a live HTML dashboard summarizing audit results.

 ## Usage
 Install dependencies and run the audit: